FREQUENTLY ASKED QUESTIONS

 For cakes of three tiers and over I recommend opting for my delivery service but for smaller cakes there is the option to collect by prior appointment.

 Are the Sugar Flowers Edible?

 Although they are made of sugar, it is best not to eat the flowers as they often contain inedible items such as wires, and the paste they are made with sets quite hard.
 I strongly advise against giving sugar flowers to children as they may be a choking hazard.

 I'd like to keep my sugar flowers, how do I go about this?

 Sugar Flowers serve as a great memento of your special day.
 Ask your venue to carefully remove the sugar flowers before cutting your cake.
-The flowers will keep indefinitely if stored (in a cardboard box) in a cool dry place, or displayed in a cabinet out of direct sunlight.
+The flowers will keep indefinitely if stored correctly (like in a display cabinet or cardboard box, and out of direct sunlight).
 If your cake spend is over £1,000, I do provide an acetate box free of charge for you to display your flowers in.

 My Terms & Conditions can be found here.